gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 If the array is [0, 1, 2, 3, 4, 5], the smallest missing element is 6.
 ```

-This problem can be solved in O(n) time using a linear search to find the first index containing an element that does not match its value.
+This problem can be solved in O(n) time using a linear search to find the first index containing an element whose value and index are not equal.
 However, this approach does not take advantage of the fact the input is sorted.

 We can instead use a modified binary search algorithm to solve the problem in O(log(n)) time.